shinwookim/website/teaching/CS0449-2241/c-books.md

 ## Finding Other Resources
 There are a vast number of great resources available both on-line and on print.
 However, because C is such an old language, there may be some resources that are outdated or contain inaccurate information.

 For this course, we will focus on the [ANSI/ISO-C99 Standard](https://en.wikipedia.org/wiki/C99) of the C programming language.
-Although this is not the most up-to-date version of C, it is (still) one of the most popular versions and is suffice for our purposes {% sidenote "legaC" "Many legacy systems still rely upon C99, and many companies still use it as their primary C version." %}.
-Make sure that any materials you consult are based on this standard.
+Although this is not the most up-to-date version of C, it is (still) one of the most popular versions and is sufficient for our purposes.{% sidenote "legaC" "Many legacy systems still rely upon C99, and many companies still use it as their primary C version." %} You should try to make sure that the materials you are referencing are based on this standard.